-justifying the effectiveness mindfulness training in resilience, it can be stated that training in mindfulness techniques focused attention on neutral stimuli and intentional awareness of the mind through encouraging body and individuals to engage in repeated, helps psychosomatic individuals detach mental preoccupation with threatening thoughts and concerns about their illness, and enables them to disengage from automatic thinking patterns.
-In other words, by increasing individuals' awareness of present-moment experiences and redirecting attention to cognitive processing and more efficient information processing, techniques reduce anxiety and physiological tension (34).
-Since mindfulness is a nonjudgmental and balanced state of awareness that assists in seeing and accepting emotions and physical phenomena as they arise, teaching it to psychosomatic individuals who experience psychological problems allows them to acknowledge their emotions and weaknesses.
-Moreover, accepting and embracing these emotions reduces excessive attention and sensitivity to disease symptoms in them (35).
+In justifying the effectiveness of mindfulness training in resilience, it can be stated that mindfulness training techniques focus attention on neutral stimuli and intentional awareness of the body and mind through encouraging individuals to engage in repeated, helps psychosomatic individuals detach from mental preoccupation with threatening thoughts and concerns about their illness, and enables them to disengage from automatic thinking patterns.
+In other words, increasing individuals' awareness of present-moment experiences and redirecting attention to cognitive processing and more efficient information processing reduce anxiety and physiological tension (34).
+Since mindfulness is a non-judgmental and balanced state of awareness that assists in seeing and accepting emotions and physical phenomena as they arise, teaching it to psychosomatic individuals who experience problems allows them psychological to acknowledge their emotions and weaknesses.
+Moreover, accepting and embracing these emotions reduces excessive attention sensitivity and to disease symptoms in them (35).

-While breathing meditation, transcendental meditation, and clinical meditation emphasize focus as a key of mindfulness, component mindfulness emphasizes non-judgmental awareness.
-Mindfulness, with its emphasis on nonjudgmental awareness, is presented as a different meditation approach to health and illness.
-These practices allow the individual to change their physical and psychological experiences, which are the subject of meditation itself (17).
-The emphasis on the impact of mindfulness on individuals' physical and psychological states has led widespread attention to the role meditation exercises in clinical settings.
-Particularly due to its emphasis on stress and stress reduction, it has opened up a new avenue not only in the use of meditation in psychological domains but also in physical domains (31,32).
+While breathing meditation. meditation, transcendental and clinical meditation emphasize focus as а key component of mindfulness, mindfulness emphasizes non-judgmental awareness.
+Mindfulness, emphasizing non-judgmental awareness, is presented as a different meditation approach to health and illness.
+These practices allow the individual to change their physical and psychological experiences, which are the subject of meditation (17).
+The emphasis on the impact of mindfulness on individuals' physical and psychological states has led to widespread attention to the role of meditation exercises in clinical settings.
+Particularly due to its emphasis on stress and stress reduction, it has opened up a new avenue in the use of meditation in psychological and physical domains (31,32).

 There are limitations in this study, including the use of self-reporting measures.
-Participants may have consciously unconsciously distorted their responses.
+Participants may have consciously or unconsciously distorted their responses.
 Nonetheless, participants were asked not to provide their full names to prevent this limitation and were assured that their answers would remain confidential.
-In this study, there was no possibility of controlling variables, psychiatric history, such as personality traits, and environmental factors.
+In this controlling variables, such study, as psychiatric history, personality traits, and environmental factors, was impossible.
 The cross-sectional design used in this study limits the opportunity to examine causality.
 The small sample size should also be noted.
 As the study sample only included patients with digestive disorders and cardiac patients, great caution should be exercised when generalizing the results to other psychosomatic conditions.
-There was no of full randomization participants.
+There was no possibility of complete randomization of participants.
 Therefore, the findings may have been affected by the sampling method.
 Therefore, caution should be exercised when generalizing the results of this study.
-The lack of a follow-up period due to time constraints acknowledged. also be application of the MBSR method in other clinical populations should also be investigated.
-The impact of the MBSR method should be studied not only in psychosomatic women but also psychosomatic men, and the effectiveness should be compared between genders.
+The lack of a follow-up period due to time constraints should also be acknowledged.
+The application of the MBSR method in other clinical populations should also be investigated.
+The impact of the MBSR method should be studied in psychosomatic women and psychosomatic men, and the effectiveness should be compared between genders.
 It is recommended to investigate the impact of the MBSR method on other psychosomatic conditions and compare its effectiveness with different diseases and even with healthy individuals.